 If you use an out-of-network dentist, you may be required to pay the entire bill in advance.
 You must file a claim form and submit it to Delta Dental.
 If your dentist's fees exceed the Plan's allowance, you are also responsible for the difference between the Plan's payment and the dentist's actual charges.

-Effective January 1, 2017, a participant who has covered earnings of at least $22,000 in a calendar year will earn a Retiree Health Credit for that year.
-The covered earnings threshold to earn a Credit will increase by $1,000 each year through January 1, 2022.
+Effective January 1, 2023, a participant who has covered sessional earnings of at least $27,000 in a calendar year will earn a Retiree Health Credit for that year.

 Please see Premiums for current rates.

 Currently the Plan is paying as the primary plan for spouses under the age of 65 because they are not yet eligible for Medicare.
 Costs are much higher for these spouses than for Medicare-eligible spouses.

 I would like to cancel pension deduction and change my payment method.
 Can I cancel pension deduction online?